corrad1nho/qomui/README.md

 Qomui has been my first ever programming experience and a practical challenge for myself to learn a bit of Python.
 Hence, I'm aware that there is a lot of code that could probably be improved, streamlined and made more beautiful.
 I might have made some horrible mistakes, too.
 I'd appreciate any feedback as well as suggestions for new features.

 ### Changelog
+version 0.3
+- added feature to make a list of favourite servers
+- improved support for config-file import
+- added support for PIA
+- all servers are now shown in one tab

 version 0.2

 - added OpenVPN bypass feature